GSA/digitalgov.gov/content/news/2022/10/2022-10-13-national-disability-employment-awareness-month-ndeam.md

 source: ""
 date: 2022-10-13 10:07:00 -0500
 title: National Disability Employment Awareness Month (NDEAM)
-deck: "**National Disability Employment Awareness Month (NDEAM)**&mdash;Observed annually in October, NDEAM celebrates the contributions of
-  America’s workers with disabilities past and present and showcases supportive, inclusive employment policies and practices.
+deck: "Observed annually in October, NDEAM celebrates the contributions of America’s workers with disabilities past and present and showcases supportive, inclusive employment policies and practices.
 In recognition of the important role people with disabilities play in a diverse and inclusive American workforce, the theme for NDEAM 2022 “Disability: Part of the Equity Equation.”
-summary: "**National Disability Employment Awareness Month (NDEAM)**&mdash;Observed annually in October, NDEAM celebrates the contributions of
-  America’s workers with disabilities past and present and showcases supportive, inclusive employment policies and practices.
+summary: "Observed annually in October, NDEAM celebrates the contributions of America’s workers with disabilities past and present and showcases supportive, inclusive employment policies and practices.
 In recognition of the important role people with disabilities play in a diverse and inclusive American